sociomantic-tsunami/libdrizzle-redux/docs/api/connection.rst

    :param options: The options object to get the value from
    :returns: The state of the auth plugin option

+.. c:function:: void drizzle_options_set_socket_owner(drizzle_options_st *options,
+   drizzle_socket_owner owner)

+   Sets the owner of the socket connection

+   :param options: The options object to modify
+   :param owner: The owner of the socket connection

+.. c:function:: drizzle_socket_owner drizzle_options_get_socket_owner(drizzle_options_st *options)

+   Gets the owner of the socket connection

+   :param options: The options object to get the value from
+   :returns: The owner of the socket connection

 .. c:function:: const char* drizzle_host(const drizzle_st *con)

    Gets the host name from a TCP/IP connection